branner-non-code/notes/CONTENT/TCP-IP_ports.md

  1. An [article about this by Jim MacLeod](http://www.lovemytool.com/blog/2013/08/the-strange-history-of-port-0-by-jim-macleod.html), accessed 20140528):

-        > Originally, port 0 was the magic number in a BSD socket call to indicate an ephemeral port.
-The packets on the wire would use a random high port -- not technically random, just the next available one, but you know what I mean.
-When the software said “open a connection from port 0,” the OS would create packets with an ephemeral (high) port.
-There were never supposed to be any packets whose L4 headers actually listed the source or destination port as 0.
-As time went on, network monitoring apps began to use the port 0 shorthand as a placeholder to indicate that there wasn’t a TCP or UDP port, with the assumption that it would be clear from context that of course ICMP didn’t have a port.
+        > Originally, port 0 was the magic number in a BSD socket call to indicate
+        > an ephemeral port.
+The packets on the wire would use a random high port
+        > -- not technically random, just the next available one, but you know what
+        > I mean.
+When the software said “open a connection from port 0,” the OS
+        > would create packets with an ephemeral (high) port.
+There were never
+        > etwork monitoring apps began to use the port 0 shorthand as a placeholder
+        > to indicate that there wasn’t a TCP or UDP port, with the assumption that
+        > it would be clear from context that of course ICMP didn’t have a port.

 [end]